 Here are some things to consider:

-- What you’re already expert at / passionate about: As mentioned, think about those things you’re already interested in.
-It could be that they’re part of your profession (e.g. the best accounting software for small business owners).
-Or it could be based on a longtime hobby or passion (e.g. camping, sports, fashion etc.)
+- What you’re already expert at/passionate about: As mentioned, think about the things you’re already interested in.
+It could be that they’re part of your profession (e.g., the best accounting software for small business owners).
+Or it could be based on a longtime hobby or passion (e.g., camping, sports, fashion, etc.)

-- Consider a range of product offerings: No discerning reader will trust a review with a single recommendation.
-Or a site that only recommends one brand over and over.
-Therefore, when you’re thinking about your niche think about the range of product categories and brands that you might include.
-E.g. a niche around camping might include everything from tents to backpacks, raingear to portable barbecues.
-And it would showcase different brands/sellers for all these products.
+- Consider a range of product offerings: No discerning reader will trust a review with a single product recommendation.
+Or a website that only recommends one brand over and over.
+Therefore, when you’re thinking about your area, think about the range of product categories and brands that you might include.
+For example, a niche around camping might include everything from tents to backpacks, and rain gear to portable barbecues.
+And it would showcase different brands/sellers for all these affiliate products.

-- Look for niches that have high volume / low competition: Some niches already have a lot of competition, with a lot of influencers, existing media and other affiliate marketers already dominating.
+- Look for niches that have high volume/low competition: Some niches already have a lot of competition, with a lot of influencers, existing media, and other affiliate marketers already dominating.
 You can use tools like Google Keyword Planner to search for niches that have lower competition.
-As somebody starting out, your chances of ranking for a niche will increase if there isn’t a lot of existing competition in that niche.
+As somebody starting out, your chances of ranking for a niche will increase if there isn’t a lot of existing competition.

-Some affiliate marketing sites you’ll see are very sophisticated.
+Some types of affiliate marketing sites you’ll see are very sophisticated.
 It can be easy to get intimidated by slick design and page after page of professional-quality information and content.
-But every single site started somewhere, so don’t be afraid of beginning with a very simple site.
+But every single site started somewhere, so don’t be afraid of beginning very simply.

-Because you’re not yet making money, look for free or affordable solutions to get up and running.
-Solutions like WordPress allow you to build a site using easy templates.
+Because you’re not yet earning revenue, look for free or affordable solutions to get up and running.
+Solutions like WordPress allow you to build a website using easy templates.
 This saves you on hiring a designer and developer.

 Similarly, write all the content yourself.
 This may be intimidating if you’re not a writer, but again you want to keep costs down.
-A lot of those more sophisticated examples you’ll see will have a writer, designer etc on staff.
+A lot of those more sophisticated examples you’ll see will have at least one writer, designer, etc. on staff.
 But they probably started more modestly and invested in those resources as income grew.
 You can do the same.

-If you’ve chosen a niche that you are passionate about, you’ll be able to convey authority on the topic.
-Even if you have the odd grammatical error, people who share your passion will trust and follow you based on your authority and credibility.
+If you’ve chosen an area that you are passionate about, you’ll be able to convey authority on the topic.
+Even if you have one or two grammatical errors, people who share your passion will trust and follow you based on your authority and credibility.

 4. Apply for Affiliate Programs

-In the application, share information about your site but also your plans to get started growing your traffic and audience.
+In the application, share information about your site but also your plans to grow your traffic and audience.
 This would include your marketing plan, like: